Access to Information

 - If disclosure is authorized by legislation, required by law or for the purposes of a criminal investigation.

 - In compassionate circumstances, such as to facilitate contact with the next of kin or a friend of an individual who is injured, ill or deceased.

 - If disclosure would clearly benefit the individual to whom the information relates.

 - Pursuant to an agreement or arrangement with defined government agencies or other organizations for the purpose of administering or enforcing a lawful investigation.

-For more information, visit our Access to Information and Protection of Privacy page on the City of Regina website.
+For more information, visit our Access to Information page on the City of Regina website.